gfeiden/PHYS-3210/Week 01/README.md

    9. Will there be a time when the series does not numerically converge?
       Make a figure or two from the data you generate to support your conclusion.
-  10. _Challenge_ How can you modify your algorithm to be valid for any value of _x_?
+  10. _Challenge_ Modify your algorithm to be valid for any value of _x_.

 ### Weekly Problem 01